sundaysheep/FSD2-Sem-6/README.md

-# AIM of Experiment
+# AIM of Experiment 5 - FE Optimization using Lazy Loading
 On top of the SPA from the last experiment

-- Create 5 UI design Components
-    - Button
-    - TextField
+- Implemented 3 types of Lazy Loading :
-    - Select
+    - Page wise loading
-    - Rating
+    - Component level loading
-    - Checkbox
+    - Conditional loading

 ## Learning Outcomes

-    - Learnt how to import and use external UI Libraries like Material UI
-    - Learnt how to customize MUI components
-    - Learnt how to make use of props as per requirement with MUI Components
+    - Learnt concept of lazy loading
+    - Learnt to implement lazy loading for optimization